 Successful candidates will have demonstrated collaborative skills and leadership ability in their professional careers.
 An affinity for identifying script material with a strong story (whether written by the applicant or another writer) is critical for consideration.
 Applicants must also possess a willingness and ability to fundraise and network in support of their productions.

-Up to eight women are selected to attend this intensive hands-on training workshop, after which they direct their projects using a production package provided by AFI.
-On average, approximately 8% of applicants are selected to participate in the program.
+Up to eight projects are selected to attend this intensive hands-on training workshop, after which the participants direct their projects using a production package provided by AFI.
+On average, approximately 6% of applicants are selected to participate in the program.

 Because the DWW is designed to prepare female directors for professional success, all projects must be produced within the parameters of AFI policies.

 AFI provides mentorship, a unique contract with the Screen Actors Guild, production equipment, production insurance, potential for production-related discounts with local vendors and distribution opportunities for the completed project.
 AFI also provides access to the network of DWW Alumnae.

 Applicants must have a minimum of three years professional experience working in the arts.
 This experience may not include credits earned within an academic program.
 Please note that applicants with professional credits as narrative directors — defined as a directing credit on a nationally broadcast or nationally distributed narrative non-documentary feature film or television program — are not eligible to apply.

 - Applications are evaluated by the DWW staff and teams of alumnae; approximately 30% are put forward to the second tier.

 - The second tier consists of a formal interview with the DWW staff and selected alumnae.
 Roughly 35% of those interviewed will be considered for the final tier.